 eCommerce sites often have pages with duplicate content, but only one page should be the one for search engines to recognize as the “expert” to list on search engine result pages (SERPs).
 That page should be identified as the “canonical” page.
 Usually, a 301 link is the right move, but sometimes a canonical link — similar to a 301 — works better for SEO purposes.

 Or let’s say you’re running several advertisements using blogs, video, text messages, and other marketing techniques.
-A redirect from each of these sources to a single page where people can get more information, order a product or service, or otherwise answer the CTA makes it easier to track the effectiveness of different ad campaigns.
+A redirect from each of these sources to a single page where people can get more information, order a product or service, or otherwise answer the CTA makes it easier to track different ad campaigns’ effectiveness.

 Finally, redirects are pretty much protected when it comes to SEO.
 Having the proper link will have little to no impact on “link juice.”
 Link justice is the authority that the original page carries with search engines.